trunk-io/plugins/tests/readme.md

     file should be the result of running
     `trunk fmt ${path_to_input_file} --force --filter=${my_linter} --output=json` and should have
     the same file extension as the input file.
-  - The typescript test file should call `defaultLinterCheckTest` or `defaultLinterFmtTest` with `__dirname`, the name of your linter, and (optionally) the prefixes of your input/output files.
+  - The typescript test file should call `defaultLinterCheckTest` or `defaultLinterFmtTest` with the name of your linter and (optionally) the prefixes of your input/output files.

 Refer to [sqlfluff](../linters/sqlfluff) or [pragma-once](../linters/pragma-once) as testing examples.

 ## Running Tests

-To run all tests, run
+To run all tests, run `npm install` and then run:

 ```bash
 npm run test